richchapler/AzureSolutionsDocumentation/docs/_wip_Data_Governance_PurviewAssetInventory.md

 * Generate SQL sample data
 * Catalog SQL sample data using Purview
 * Use Postman to prepare PurviewAPI request logic
-* Use Logic App to iteratively query Purview and write results to Azure Blob Storage
+* Automate Process: Use an Azure Logic App to iteratively query Purview and write results to Azure Blob Storage

 ## Solution Requirements
 The proposed solution requires: